Algebra To The Max!

 Write an equation describing this situation.
 Define all variables used.

-Q4.
-[4] You spent $80 on shirts.
-Fancy shirts cost $10 and plain shirts cost $5.
-You purchased a total of 9 shirts.
+Q11.
+[4] You spent $111 on shirts.
+Fancy shirts cost $11 and plain shirts cost $8.
+You purchased a total of 12 shirts.
 Write the set of equations (define all variables and give labels) for the numbers of plain and fancy shirts.

 Write an equation describing this situation.
 Define all variables used.

-Q9.
-[4] There are 181 blocks on a shelf.
-There are 65 more pink blocks than red blocks.
-Write the set of equations (define all variables and give labels) for the numbers of each color block.
+Q14.
+[3] 42 cows are separated in 2 fields.
+There are 14 more cows in the first field than the second.
+Write the set of equations (define all variables and give labels) for the numbers of cows in each field.